leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 Like filling up NaNs,
 Now the datascientist can preprocess the data your use in a neural net or something.

+You could play with thinking up queries for searching good predictive attribute

+You could think of thinks like

+//QUestion here?
+// EXAMPLE postgress query here

 ## Afterthought
 Maybe the site has been updated and changed its html structure or something.
 Then your scraping